manojgowda5/plant_disease_detection/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgements
-- Thanks to [data source] for providing the dataset.
-- Inspired by research in agricultural technology and machine learning.

 ## Contact
 For questions or comments, please contact [Manoj R] at [Manojgowdar50@gmail.com].